Shark

 The Church of St Michael and All Angels became the centre of a new parish taken from the old parishes of Marston, Headington, and St Clement’s

-Marston Ferry Road opened, providing the first road-bridge between Marston and North Oxford
+Marston Ferry Road opened, running through Old Marston and providing the first road-bridge between Marston and North Oxford

 Completion of a return to a two-tier system of education: Marston Middle School and Milham Ford Girls’ School closed down